foool/Z-code/README.md

 =======

 ####1.
 Introduction
-Z codes are a class of XOR erasure codes that achieve the optimal repair bandwidth for data blocks' repairing. this demo library provide interfaces to generate PGM(Parity Generator Matrix) of Z codes, perform in-memory encoding and repairing.
+Z codes are a class of repair-bandwidth-efficient erasure codes that can achieve the optimal repair bandwidth for a single data node failure with only XOR operations.
+This demo library provides interfaces to generate PGM(Parity Generator Matrix) of Z codes, perform in-memory encoding and repairing.
 Free to enjoy it.

 ####2.
 Files' description
 > - common.c provides some common functions that would be used in other files